-Both investment pools have no account balance or transaction amount minimum or maximum requirements.
+Both investment pools have no minimum or maximum account balance requirements and transactions have no minimum or maximum.

 Debt Service Reserve Funds: LCRA has debt service reserve funds, which include investments suitable to provide reserves to meet any shortfalls in funds available to make required debt service payments.
 Debt service reserve funds are not to be used except in the case of insufficient funds.
 As of June 30, 2022, and 2021, LCRA had investments in separate accounts holding U.S. Treasury notes and U.S. agency notes, held for the use of debt service reserves, totaling \$151.0 million and \$154.5 million, respectively.